alistratov/bit-permutation/docs/index.md

-# bit-permutation
-Shuffle bits in integer numbers.

-## Overview
 The `bit-permutation` package provides tools for shuffling bits in integer numbers.
-It includes a set of classes designed to handle bit permutations and inversions.
+It includes a set of classes designed to handle bit permutations and bit inversions.

 The primary application of this module is to obscure monotonically increasing numbers, such as auto-incrementing database identifiers,